mehran-prs/snip/README.md

 </p>

-Snip is a command-line snippet manager.
+Snip is a simple and minimal command-line snippet manager.

 ### Features

-- View your snippets on command line.
-- Manage (create|edit|Delete) your snippets using your favorite editor.
+- View your snippets on command line and also manage them (create, edit, delete) using your favorite editor.
-- Auto-completion on the command-line for your snippet names (supports `bash`, `zsh`, `fish` and `powershell`).
+- Command-line auto-completion for the snippets names (supports `bash`, `zsh`, `fish` and `powershell`).
-- Seamlessly integration with `fzf` to fuzzy find your snippets.
+- Seamlessly integration with `fzf` to provide fuzzy search.
-- Render your snippets nicely (you can set your custom commands to render files)
-- Treat your snippets directory like a git repo, sync them with your git repo by single command.

-Snip helps you manage snippets in cmd.
+- Syntax highlighting (using `bat` and `glow` by default) and Git integration

 ### Usage

 #### View a snippet

-- Run `snip {snippet_name}` to view a snippet (press tab to see autocompletion suggestions).
+- Run `snip {snippet_name}` to view a snippet.
 - If you've
-  enabled [`fzf` shell integration](https://github.com/junegunn/fzf?tab=readme-ov-file#setting-up-shell-integration) in you bash or zsh, you can find snippets by fuzzy search by typing `**` and pressing tab.
+  enabled [`fzf` shell integration](https://github.com/junegunn/fzf?tab=readme-ov-file#setting-up-shell-integration) in you bash or zsh, you can find snippets by fuzzy search. e.g., type `snip **` and pres tab.

 ![snip view snippets](docs/images/snip-view.gif)